 Explore the path of a former rail line on the Longleaf Trace, a 44-mile paved trail that follows a portion of the abandoned Mississippi Central Railroad.
 Thanks to local preservationist efforts, the once-bustling rail line is now a scenic walking path complete with campgrounds, rain shelters, and vending machines.

 Dip toes and paws in Bliss Spring for cool relief, just one of the many natural wonders to be found along White’s Creek Trail in the Ozarks’ Irish Wilderness area, part of Mark Twain National Forest.

 Whitefish loves its dogs.
-In town, visit the 5-acre Hugh Rogers Wag Park.
-Just outside of town is the Whitefish Trail, miles of stacked loops, scenic overlooks and gated logging roads.
+In town, visit the five-acre Hugh Rogers Wag Park.
+Just outside of town is the Whitefish Trail, miles of stacked loops, scenic overlooks, and gated logging roads.